Tenacious and the center of attention, the Morkie is a toy-sized breed of dog that is fun-loving and full of life.

 The coat of the Yorkshire Terrier Maltese can vary depending on which parent the puppy takes after; however, most Yorkshire Terrier Malteses have a long, silky coat.

-While they are puppies, the coat is short and silky; however, as they grow up, they will lose their puppy coat for a longer, silkier coat.
+While they are puppies, the coat is short and silky; however, they will lose their puppy coat for a longer, silkier coat as they grow up.

 The coat is usually so long that the hair will grow to cover the eyes of the Yorkshire Terrier Maltese and will often grow down to the feet of the dog.